Rafaela-Wetzel/witchtanic-hellucinations/README.md

 Some ideas what could be added to the homepage in future:

+### Accessibility

 - Adding three buttons for game difficulty: Easy (50 seconds), Average (40 seconds), Hard (30 seconds)
-  -
+- Having the option of hearing the countdown timer when seeing is not possible
+- On top of having added alt text to the playing cards making them keyboard focusable

 # Testing